 - Maintain curriculum files and prepare curriculum change forms, documentation, proposals for review, and related materials for the department chair

 Knowledge, Skills & Abilities

-- Thorough knowledge of office methods, procedures and practices
+- Knowledge of University methods, procedures, and practices

 - Ability to compose and appropriately format correspondence and reports